Jacksonville Zoo and Gardens: Elephant Plaza

-This offers an intimate view of the zoo's three African elephants in their 275,000-gallon pool.
-The zoo is one of the few to house male elephants.
+This offers an intimate view of the zoo's three African bush elephants in their 275,000-gallon pool.
+This zoo is one of the few North American zoos to house both male and female elephants.
 The bull elephant, Ali, was donated by Michael Jackson in 1997.
 The other two, Thandi and Sheena, are females.
-The area features a reptile house with African reptiles.
+Sheena arrived from the Catskill Game Farm on October 3, 1985.
+While Thandi arrived from The National Elephant Center on November 13, 2015.

+In addition to the area's namesake, Elephant Plaza is also home to Reptiles of the Seronera, a reptile house that first opened in 1998, and highlights a diverse collection of African reptiles.